 DHS referred questions to U.S. Citizenship and Immigration Services.
 Spokesman Jonathan Withington declined to comment, citing the pending litigation.
 ICE declined to provide a comment attributable by name.

-But through court documents, ICE has interpreted the Mattis directive applies to a narrow group of foreign recruits that exclude Zhu.
+But through court documents, ICE has interpreted the Mattis agreement applies to a narrow group of foreign recruits that exclude Zhu.
 It’s unclear whether ICE consulted with the Pentagon on the subject, or if the agency has moved to deport other immigrant recruits since Mattis spoke in February.

 Zhu graduated from basic training on June 9, 2016, and was handed over to ICE custody months later, after the Army lost a battle to retain him, Stock said.
 Zhu was included in a group of “holdovers,” an Army term he disdains that refers to soldiers who fail training.